jcoliz/AzDevice.IoTHubWorker/docs/GettingStarted.md

 ## What's next

-* Try different device models
+* Explore the Azure IoT Device Worker using different device models
 * Create your OWN device model
-* Deploy to your Linux-based IoT device
+* Deploy to a Linux-based IoT device
 * Use Azure Pipelines to create a Continous Integration workflow deploying deb packages to a private deb repository
 * Deploy to Raspberry Pi
 * Send data from real sensors